Last Updated on October 4, 2019 by Michael Joseph

 For keto on the go, then look for any meat-based restaurants.

-A steak or piece of meat/fish along with some vegetables is suitable for a ketogenic diet, and you can find restaurants offering this up almost everywhere.
+A steak or piece of meat/fish along with some vegetables is suitable, and you can find restaurants offering this almost everywhere.

 There are two possible things to mention here, and these are ketoacidosis and hypoglycemia.